anashashim/tradingview-cryptocompare/README.md

-# TradingView Charting Library and React Integration Example (JavaScript)
+# TradingView Charting Library and React Integration

 ## How to start